 Scripture clearly states the enemy incited David to demand that the census be conducted…. he’s always the brain behind everything God considers sin.
 That’s why he is referred to as cunning and deceitful.
 That’s why we ought to remember the heart is deceitful and it’s posture is key.
 That’s why can’t allow ourselves be ignorant or unaware of the scams he will always try to play on our hearts.
 Original yahoo boy, the enemy.

-If in all — as in all that God desires and wills for us, all that He deems as pleasing to Him — we intend and do, we must acknowledge, glorify and worship God; then it means that He must have provided a way for us to so do.
+If in all — as in all that God desires and wills for us, all that He deems as pleasing to Him — we intend and do, we must acknowledge, glorify and worship God; then it means that He must have provided a better way for us to do what we intend to do.
 It means that David could’ve decided to take the way he was feeling to God like he did whenever he sought God before every battle.
-That might’ve pleased God and been noted as Him giving God the glory that’s His.
-If God won’t allow us be tempted beyond our ability to resist, it means that Joab’s advice against the census was a way out of heeding the enemy’s incitement.
+That might’ve pleased God and been credited to him as acknowledging and giving God the glory that’s His.
+If God won’t allow us be tempted beyond our ability to resist, it means that Joab’s advice against the census was David’s way out of heeding the enemy’s incitement.